Paul Jarrett

 Paul Jarrett (born July 15, 1981) is an American entrepreneur.
-He is the co-founder and chief executive officer (CEO) of Bulu Box and he played football at Iowa State University during the 2000 and 2001 seasons under head coach Dan McCarney.
+He is the co-founder and chief executive officer (CEO) of Bulu.
+He has assisted with the launch of dozens of subscription boxes including Bulu Box, the Onnit Keto box, and the Disney Princess Enchanted collection.
+He played football at Iowa State University during the 2000 and 2001 seasons under head coach Dan McCarney.

 Early life

 Jarrett was born to William "Bill" Jarrett and Corinne Jarrett (née Benes) in Lincoln, Nebraska.
 William Jarrett served 36 years in law enforcement, retiring in 2012 from his position as Lancaster County Sheriff's Chief Deputy; then joining the Lancaster County Treasurer's office as Chief Deputy for 3 years before retiring again in 2015.

 Jarrett began his football career young, playing in a number of children's leagues.
 He joined the Pius X High School football team.
 Jarrett played during the Pius X Thunderbolts’ Nebraska State Championship win in 1998.

 College and Sports

 Jarrett joined the Iowa State Cyclones football team in 2000 as a freshman, starting as a defensive lineman under coach Dan McCarney.
 That year, the Cyclones participated in their first bowl game since 1978 and won the program's first bowl game.

 Jarrett played on the 2001 team but chose not to return to the team for the 2002 year due to concerns about aggravating existing injuries.
 Without his football scholarship, Jarrett transferred to the University of Nebraska-Lincoln to finish his college career closer to home.